humancomputerintegration/rehamove-integration-lib/README.md

  SWIG can compile for several languages (here we use the `-python` flag).
 It takes an interface file as input (here `rehamovelib.i`), and generates wrapper files.
 * The `-fPIC` flag is used to specify position-independent code, since we are building a shared library.
-* The Hasomed C library we use is the version: `smpt_rm3_gcc_linux_arm_eabihf_static`.
+* **(Difference from Linux build):** The Hasomed C library we use is the version: `smpt_rm3_gcc_linux_arm_eabihf_static`.
 * When compiling, we use the `-I` flag to include paths to the C header files.
 * Additionally, we include paths to the Python header files.
 * When linking, we use the `-L` flag we include the path to the precompiled C library.
-* In the linking step, we now needed to also link to a GCC library that handles floating point numbers.
+* **(Difference from Linux build):** In the linking step, we now needed to also link to a GCC library that handles floating point numbers.
 This could possibly be because the ARM and AMD64 architectures handle floating point calculations differently.

 #### 4.1.3 Python on MacOS (64 bit architectures, i.e., AMD64)